-- Naraba [ならば] - Assistant who gives the idea of “then; this being the case; if circumstances allow; if; in case; if it is ”and things like that;
+- naraba [ならば] – Assistant who conveys the idea of “so; this being the case; if circumstances permitem; if; in case; if it is” and things like that;

-- Sayounara [左様なら] - Well, if that's the case ...
-If things are going to be this way ...
+- Sayounara [左様なら] – Well, if that's how it is… If things are going to be like this…

-So we came to the conclusion that sayounara [左様なら] is the correct way to write.
-But nowadays things have changed and the Japanese usually write sayonara [さよなら], which can even be used as a suru verb and noun.
+Thus we come to the conclusion that sayounara [左様なら] is the correct spelling.
+But nowadays things have changed and the Japanese tend to write sayonara [さよなら], which can even be used as a suru verb and noun.

-Although some claim that sayonara [さよなら] means only goodbye, it can indicate a farewell and many other things in the Japanese language.
-See a few words below to understand their meanings:
+Although some say that sayonara [さよなら] just means goodbye, it can indicate a farewell and many other things in the Japanese language.
+See some words below to understand their meanings:

 - Sayonara Paatii [さよならパーティー] – Farewell Party;